swiftlang/swift-testing/Documentation/ABI/TestContent.md

 };
 ```

-Do not use the `__TestContentRecord` typealias defined in the testing library.
+Do not use the `__TestContentRecord` or `__TestContentRecordAccessor` typealias
-This type exists to support the testing library's macros and may change in the
+defined in the testing library.
+These types exist to support the testing
-future (e.g. to accomodate a generic argument or to make use of one of the
+library's macros and may change in the future (e.g. to accomodate a generic
-reserved fields.)
+argument or to make use of a reserved field.)

-Instead, define your own copy of this type where needed&mdash;you can copy the
+Instead, define your own copy of these types where needed&mdash;you can copy the
-definition above _verbatim_.
+definitions above _verbatim_.
 If your test record type's `context` field (as
 described below) is a pointer type, make sure to change its type in your version
 of `TestContentRecord` accordingly so that, on systems with pointer
 authentication enabled, the pointer is correctly resigned at load time.